Klettner/TC-SmartStore/README.md

 ``npm run dev``
 4. For use in production run
 ``npm run build && npm run start``
+5. If you want to deploy it on heroku use branch: __deployment-fe__

 ### Edge Client
 1. Clone the repo to the Raspberry Pi and open the **Edge** folder